alexamies/buddhist-dictionary/web/corpus/diamond-sutra-sanskrit1.md

 # Diamond Sutra Chapter 1 Sanskrit Text

-Description: Demonstrates the use of languages tools.
+Description: A short files to demonstrate the use of languages tools.
 See separate entry for the full text of the Diamond Sutra.

 Analysis: [Vocabulary analysis] (corpus_entry.php?uri=analysis/diamond-sutra-sanskrit1-analysis.md "Vocabulary analysis")